 Call to Prayer

 As we contemplate the God-centered values we espouse for Africa’s leadership as AFReG, we realize that change in all of us is imperative if these are to become a reality.
 In this series of devotions, we consider several topics under the general theme – “Changing Against the Tide” based on Romans 12:1-2.
 With transformation, everything changes.
 Through the transformative power of the Gospel, grace through faith and the Holy Spirit’s enablement, this change becomes a reality.
-Journey with us as we look at where it all began, why there is such inertia to change, why we should change, how we change, and how this change can be sustained to become a legacy for generations to come.
+Journey with us as we look at where it all began, why there is such inertia to change – our consideration today, why we should change, how we change and how this change can be sustained to become a legacy for generations to come.